fanway/rectification/README.md

-This is implemetation of affine rectification
+This is a implemetation of affine rectification